engeir/doing.nvim/README.md

       message_timeout = 2000,
       doing_prefix = "Doing: ",

-      -- doesn"t display on buffers that match filetype/filename/filepath to
-      -- entries. can be either a string array or a function that returns a -- string array. filepath can be relative to cwd or absolute ignored_buffers = { "NvimTree" },
+      -- doesn't display on buffers that match filetype/filename/filepath to -- entries. can be either a string array or a function that returns a -- string array. filepath can be relative to cwd or absolute ignored_buffers = { "NvimTree" },